 The Office of Student Life

-The Career Center offers opportunities for each Ball State University student and graduate to to engage in:
+The Career Center offers opportunities for each Ball State University student and graduate to engage in:

 The Counseling Center provides a broad range of individual and group counseling programs and services that are designed to help students reach their educational and personal goals.
 They include individual counseling, group counseling, testing, emergency services, psychiatric consultation and outreach.
 Services are free and confidential and are provided by psychologists and counselors who have special backgrounds and experience with young adults.
 Appointments can be made in person or by calling the receptionist in Lucina Hall, room 320, 765-285-1736.

-Disability Services coordinates university efforts to provide access and opportunity to students with disabilities, including students who have disabilities that are non-apparent.
-Students wanting to learn more about services or accommodations available to those with a documented disability should contact the DS office.
+The Office of Disability Services coordinates university efforts to provide access and opportunity to students with disabilities, including students who have disabilities that are non-apparent.
+Students wanting to learn more about services or accommodations available to those with a documented disability should contact the Disability Services office.
 Advance notice in planning services is strongly encouraged.
-Please visit Student Center 116, call 765-285-5293, TTY users 765-285-2206, or refer to our Web site www.bsu.edu/dsd or e-mail: firstname.lastname@example.org.
+Please visit Student Center 116, call 765-285-5293, TTY users 765-285-2206, or refer to our Web site www.bsu.edu/dsd or e-mail: email@example.com.

-The Health Center is funded by separate fees required each semester of all students who are enrolled for 7 or more credits.
-The fees cover office visits to the Health Center, the Women’s Center, Physical Therapy, and Health Education.
+The Health Center is funded by a separate fee required each semester of all students who are enrolled for 7 or more credit hours.
+The fee covers office visits to the Health Center walk-in clinic, the Women’s Center, and Physical Therapy.
 Laboratory testing and x-ray services, if required, are not covered.
-Prescriptions may be filled at the pharmacy in the Health Center at a cost competitive with and often less than at local retail pharmacies.
-Services are provided by a dedicated and experienced professional staff of physicians, nurse practitioners, and nurses who are specialists in health promotion, disease prevention, and medical services for young adults.
+Prescriptions may be filled at the pharmacy in the Health Center and take most private insurances.
+Services are provided by a dedicated and experienced professional staff of physicians, nurse practitioners, and nurses who specialize in primary care and provide treatment for acute illness and injuries.
+The Health Center is also responsible for reporting compliance with vaccine requirements to the State of Indiana.
+All on-campus students must submit proof of 2 MMR (measles, mumps, rubella) vaccines, a diphtheria/tetanus vaccine within the past 10 years and sign a waiver regarding meningitis disease and/or vaccine.

 Unified Technology Support

 UTS is service-driven.
-We’re here to help you use technology to your advantage.
-Use our services to enhance your education!
+We’re here to help you use technology to your advantage and enhance your educational experience!
 For more information, visit our Web site: www.bsu.edu/uts.

 The mission of the Ball State University Libraries is to serve users by providing access to resources intended to satisfy informational needs related to and consistent with the university’s teaching curriculum, research mission, and service programs.